gpaolino/MERNapp/README.md

 (https://r.je/guide-lets-encrypt-certificate-for-local-development)

-Test your MERN stack application running on AWS (or your home server):
+# Test your MERN stack application running on AWS (or your home server)
 Enter the public DNS name of your AWS EC2 instance (or the ip address of your server) in a browser to access and test your new MERN stack application.